How to Know Top 8 CNC Machining Techniques

 Cylindrical grinding combines the techniques of turning and surface grinding.
-During cylindrical grinding, a circular grinding wheel rotates against the surface of a workpiece held on a stationary position.
+During cylindrical grinding, a circular grinding wheel rotates against the surface of a workpiece held in a stationary position.

 Solid Sink EDM

-This is where a workpiece that is soaked with dielectric fluid joined with a conductive electrode.
-As the electrode discharges, metal particles fall off from the workpiece creating a shape of the electrode on the on the surface of the workpiece.
-The electrode is shaped into a desired shape before the process beginning.
+This is where a workpiece is soaked with dielectric fluid joined with a conductive electrode.
+As the electrode discharges, metal particles fall off from the workpiece creating a shape of the electrode on the surface of the workpiece.
+The electrode is shaped into the desired shape before the process beginning.

 As the process continues, the electrode is exhausted and will need frequent replacement.
 Solid sink EDM is only used when no other machining process can effectively work.
 It used mainly to make square features, holes or pockets inside hardened steel tools.
 The Solid Sink EDM is commonly used on molds for die-casting and plastic injection.
 It is also used to make logos and recessed letters on mold tools.

 Just like the Solid Sink EDM, Wire EDM is only used where no other methods are practical.
-The process is used on thick and hardened steel tool to make semi-circular or circular features.
-It is very common CNC machining techniques in our industries.
+The process is used on thick and hardened steel tools to make semi-circular or circular features.
+It is a very common CNC machining technique in our industries.

 During the wire EDM, copper wire is used as the conductor as opposed to the electrode.
 As the copper conductor is eroded during the cutting process, it is directly replaced by a feeding spool.
 Wire EDM requires a clear pass through as it is not effective through a blind hole.